-Anne White O'Hara is an Assistant Professor of History at Marygrove College.
+Anne White O'Hara was an Assistant Professor of History at Marygrove College.
 Anne has deep roots at Marygrove and proudly notes that her great aunt, Ruth Motz, was a member of Marygrove's first graduating class in Detroit in 1928.
 Her mother and three aunts were also Marygrove alumnae.

 She served on the Board of Directors for the Michigan Council for History Education for 10 years, serving as President of the organization in 2008.
 She chaired the Michigan Department of Education History Standards Committee that developed the current Michigan Teacher Preparation Standards for History and Geography.
 She has also served on the Michigan Department of Education Social Studies Endorsement Executive Committee and as a history content reviewer for the State Test Development Committee that drafted the 2013 Michigan Test for Teacher Certification (MTTC) in History.